mohammad-nm/instareact/README.md

   </div>

   <div>
     <p>All features, design, and development were created independently.
-While it may not be highly polished, it’s fully functional and <em>“Good Enough Certified”!</em></p>
+While it may not be highly polished, it’s fully functional and <em>“Good Enough”!</em></p>
   </div>

   <div>